 “We’ve always had a cultural connection but I don’t think it’s obvious,” he said.
 “When people come into the center definitely going to see a cultural presence of Jamestown S’Klallam Tribe, especially the art.”

-The center will also mirror the Dungeness River Bridge; originally built in 1916 and replaced in 1930, it was abandoned for years until volunteers replaced planking and made it into part of a bike trail in the mid-1990s.
+The center will also mirror the Dungeness River Bridge; originally built in 1915 and replaced in 1930, it was abandoned for years until volunteers replaced planking and made it into part of a bike trail in 1992.

 “(The center expansion) really ties a modern building with a 100-year-old transportation (structure),” Nesse said.

 In June 2018, center and tribe partners announced the “Inspire Wonder” public fundraising campaign and — with community contributions, a $1.5 million state grant and $300,000 from the M. J. Murdock Charitable Trust — the fundraising drive had about 95 percent of the $2.9 million fundraising goal.

 When two bids in particular exceed the overall budget, project organizers chose to use the Jamestown S’Klallam Tribe — owners of the land the center and park rest — as a general contractor and use a number of Olympic Peninsula-based subcontractors, a move they said not only cut costs but also provided local jobs.